"Universal background checks" refer to closing loopholes in federal gun sales laws

 Those loopholes apply to private gun sales that usually involve gun shows

-NRA challenges the "loophole" characterization
+NRA challenges the 40% figure and disputes the "loophole" characterization

 The issue has risen high in the national conversation after the shock ignited by December’s mass shooting of six adults and 20 children at an elementary school in Newtown, Connecticut.

 Expanded background checks now enjoy the support of mayors in some of the largest cities in America.
 The idea has been embraced by gun violence survivor Gabrielle Giffords, a self-described gun owner.
+It’s also being considered for possible legislation by a White House task force led by Vice President Joe Biden.
+The task force is expected to include universal background checks as part of its recommended legislation.

 “This may be the single most important gun violence prevention measure that the government could adopt,” said Lindsay Nichols, an attorney with the Law Center to Prevent Gun Violence.
 “This loophole means that dangerous criminals and dangerously mentally ill individuals have a most unfettered access to firearms.”